nicolemors/nextjs-blog/posts/segmentation.md

         </figcaption>
 </figure>

+The people using this UI needed are marketers, typically someone with an email marketing background.
+Most of them are used to WYSIWYG editors.
+This interface needed to be similar in ease of use and understandability.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FOXq6MlPt9gb0tcb6vyGUtb%2Fdribbble%3Fnode-id%3D28%253A740%26scaling%3Dmin-zoom%26page-id%3D28%253A410" allowfullscreen></iframe>

 #### Success

 With the new segment builder experience we were able unlock extensive user-level data attributes, and enabled users to manipulate and configure those attributes within the UI and segment building experience.